-Often times the term financial planner and financial advisor are used interchangeably.
+Often times the terms financial planner and financial advisor are used interchangeably.
 Pretty much anyone can call themselves a financial advisor: commissioned stockbrokers, insurance agents, registered representatives, account executives, even the person selling annuities and mutual funds at your local bank.
 One minimum requirement would be to select a Certified Financial Planner® (CFP®) or someone with a Masters in Financial Planning (MSFP).
 A CFP® is licensed and regulated.
 They are also required to maintain their CFP® mark through continuing education in all areas of financial planning.

-How Are Advisors Compensated?
+How Are Financial Advisors Compensated?

 Three Models of Compensation

 What Is A Fiduciary & Why Is This Important?

 The fiduciary standard requires the financial advisor to act in your best interest.
 The suitability standard is a much lower requirement - it means that the product you are sold is "suitable" for you net worth and risk tolerance.
 If a financial advisor is a fiduciary, you can glean additional information in their form ADV.
 This form is required to be given to you and discloses a litany of information - conflicts of interest, their background, fee structure, and practice structure, to name a few.
 You may be tempted to skip reading this document, but do take the time.